shakti47/VOICE-ASSISTANT-/README.md

 # VOICE-ASSISTANT-
-This mini project is made by using python
+This is a mini pyhton project in which it  recognises your voice commands and act upon it